LIFETIME DEAL — LIMITED TIME

 FAQs

-To craft a believable plot twist, start with subtle hints early on.
-Use foreshadowing that doesn’t give everything away, make sure the character motivations line up with what they do, and plan backwards so the twist has consistent cause-and-effect throughout the storyline.
+To craft a believable plot twist, set subtle hints early in your story.
+Use effective foreshadowing without giving too much away, balance character motivations realistically, and plan backwards from your twist to ensure consistency within the storyline.

 Ready to Create Your eBook?